Maternités autorisées, maternités proscrites

 Bannière Maternités autorisées maternités proscrites

-The Fondation Maison des Sciences de l'Homme is organising an evening presentation of the book Maternités autorisées, maternités proscrites (Permitted Motherhood, Proscribed Motherhood), to be published on 16 April 2026 in the ‘54’ collection by Éditions de la MSH.
+The Fondation Maison des Sciences de l'Homme is organising an evening presentation of the book Maternités autorisées, maternités proscrites (Permitted Motherhood, Proscribed Motherhood), to be published in May 2026 in the ‘54’ collection by Éditions de la MSH.

 This 'Livres en dialogue' session will welcome the author of the book, Marjorie Coulas, in conversation with a journalist.